jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 2. Production Countries, Spoken Languages, Release Month, and Directors are encoded categorically
 3. Cast, Genres, and Production Companies are one-hot-encoded since they have multiple entries inside

-Bar charts for the genres, cast and crew sizes, directors, budgets, and runtime are shown below.
+Bar charts and histograms for the genres, cast and directors, budgets, and runtime are shown below.

 ![Genres](Genres_Bar.png)